 Lanark County’s geology is celebrated alongside maple syrup in communities across the County: In Perth, the Perth Museum hosts a permanent geology exhibit with rock samples and information about the uniqueness of the geological findings there, while in Mississippi Mills, the Metcalfe Geoheritage Park, the first municipal geoheritage park in Canada, offers visitors a chance to explore geological riches like fossils, cross-bedding, glacial modification and weathering, and more!

-For the skeptic, the proof is in the (maple) pudding; Lanark County’s maple syrup producers have walked away with numerous awards thanks to the high quality and flavourful syrup produced there.
+Lanark County’s maple syrup producers are found peppered throughout the landscape, and have walked away with numerous awards thanks to the high quality and flavourful syrup produced there.
 Among the prestigious awards earned by producers are: the David Eaton World Championship Award at the Royal Winter Fair; the Premier Exhibitor Trophy for the highest points in all maple syrup categories; and the C. P. Corbett Trophy for the highest total points related to value-added maple categories.

 As the Maple Syrup Capital of Ontario, this sweet liquid gold is considered part of the very fabric of the community and celebrated, revered and loved, all year long.
 In spring, the maple syrup harvest is celebrated at maple sugar bushes and through community events, but the celebration continues into fall, where the concentration of sugar maple trees creates a dramatic display of fall colours.